To create a new score, use one of the following options:

 To delete an instrument from your score:

-You can also delete multiple instruments at once by first holding down Shift and selecting multiple instruments, then clicking the trash icon.
+You can also delete multiple instruments at once by first holding down Shift and selecting multiple instruments, then clicking the trash can button.

 To create a score from a template: